malixian/clockwork/docs/firstrun.md

 This page describes how to run Clockwork for the first time.
 Make sure you have followed the previous build and configuration steps.

+**It is possible to run Clockwork without any GPUs**.
+This will be mentioned in-line in these instructions.

-Running Clockwork will require three machines - 1 worker, 1 controller, and 1 client.
+This tutorial will require three machines - 1 worker, 1 controller, and 1 client.

 ## Check the environment is OK